Happy Oscar Season, Everyone!

 The Best Season of the Year!

 I’m here to say, after placing my testicles carefully in my wife’s lockbox, that Little Women was the best movie of 2019.

 I dug the film.
 Probably more than any other from this sad sack year for movies.

 Granted I haven’t seen Ford v.
-Ferrari and Joker.
+Ferrari or Joker.
 But I still get that Venom / Aquaman feeling from Joker and I’m almost scared to rent it.

 It just looks to me like a derivative, over-hyped piece of crap.

 One of my favorite all-time films is King of Comedy.
 And you just can’t rip off King of Comedy, in my book.

 I had a deal with my wife on Christmas Day.

 After disgracing myself by taking the family to The Rise of Skywalker, I had to turn around and take the missus to see Greta Gerwig’s big historical extravaganza Little Women.